-Many famous sporting names have been, or are, Members – Chris Brasher, Ted Dexter, Mike Atherton, Tony Lewis, Gavin Hastings, Rob Andrew, to name just a few.
+Many famous sporting names have been, or are, Members – Rob Andrew, Mike Atherton, Chris Brasher, Ted Dexter, Gavin Hastings, Tony Lewis, andGeorge Nash to name just a few.
+For a list of hundreds of internationals in just five sports see here.

 The Clubhouse is at No 18 Portugal Place Cambridge, a pedestrian-only street opening off Bridge Street.
 No 18 is towards the Park Street end.